 Summer is the perfect time for a performance at the Regent’s Park Open Air Theatre.

-London is rife with places to see terrific thesps tearing up the stage, but few are as charming as this one.
+London is (usually) rife with places to see terrific thesps tearing up the stage, but few are as charming as this one.
 Tucked away in a corner of Regent’s Park is an amphitheatre for the ages, which plays host to dramatic revelry throughout the summer.
-Regent’s Park Open Air Theatre is a smashing spot for a summer evening, and they’ve lined up a great bill for 2018.
+Regent’s Park Open Air Theatre is a smashing spot for a summer evening, and happily, they’re making a much-needed comeback in 2021.

-The Open Air Theatre has been delighting audiences since 1932, making it a revered summer fixture.
+The Open Air Theatre has been delighting audiences since 1932, making it a revered summer fixture at one of the capital’s best-loved parks.
 Over 140,000 flock to the park to watch performances each year, braving the best and worst of the British weather for a taste of drama.
+This had looked pretty unlikely in 2020, with the coronavirus pandemic forcing the shutdown of the entire UK theatre scene – but as Regent’s Park Theatre is outdoors, the risk of virus transmission is hugely reduced, which allowed them to return for a curtailed summer season.
+Now, as the UK has entered stage three of the “roadmap”, this is once again permitted for 2021.

-The Open Air Theatre will also host one-off performances from comedians including Jimmy Carr, the Guilty Feminist, Simon Amstell, and Joe Lycett, while the Luna Cinema will be bringing a couple of outdoor cinema screenings to this charming London park.
-Yes, you may have to dodge the raindrops on a visit here.
-There’s no getting around that.
+The Open Air Theatre usually mixes in a little bit of comedy and cinema with their outdoor productions, so keep your eyes peeled for more updates on those throughout the year.
+Yes, you may have to dodge the raindrops on a visit to Regent’s Park Open Air Theatre, there’s no getting around that.
 But when al fresco theatre of this quality is on offer, you just have to treat yourself.

 Location: Inner Circle, Regent’s Park, NW1 4NU.
 Nearest stations are Regent’s Park and Baker Street.
 See it on Google Maps.

-Price: tickets are priced in four bands, running from £25 up to £55.
-See the full list and book them here.
+Price: tickets are normally priced in four bands, running from £25 up to £55.
+Find tickets to all shows here.

 More information: visit their website.